-The position of a rabbit's eyes on either side of their head provides them with the ability to see all around.
-Combined with their farsighted vision, rabbits can see predators approaching in the wild.
-However, rabbits have blind spots directly in front of them, directly behind them, and under their chin.
+The position of a rabbit's eyes on either side of their head provides them with a much greater degree of peripheral vision than species that are predators.
+Combined with their far-sighted vision, rabbits can see predators approaching in the wild.
+However, rabbits have blind spots directly in front of them, directly behind them and under their chin.

 What is the most common eye problem in rabbits?

-The biggest problem with rabbits' eyes are with their tear ducts.
+The biggest problem with rabbits' eyes is with their tear ducts.
 These can become inflamed and watery, with a sticky discharge that gathers round the eye and surrounding fur.

-Surprisingly, tear duct problems are nearly always linked to poor dental health.
+Surprisingly, tear duct problems are almost always linked to underlying dental health issues.

-This is because your rabbits’ tear ducts run from one corner of the eye to the other just below their eyes and above their top teeth.
-If their teeth have grown too long, it puts pressure on the narrow ducts so they become blocked and infected.
-Your vet can treat this by flushing out the ducts with a saline solution to get rid of the puss and any infection.
+This is because your rabbits’ tear ducts run from the inside corner of their eyes to their nasal cavity, a route that takes the ducts close to the roots of their teeth.
+If your rabbits’ teeth have grown too long, or moved in their sockets, this causes a shift in pressure that impinges upon the narrow ducts so they become blocked and then infected.
+Your vet can treat this by flushing out the ducts with a saline solution to get rid of the pus and any infection.

 What other eye conditions should I look out for?

-Rabbits can suffer from conjunctivitis, also called ‘pink eye', where the eyes look red and sore with fluid around the rim.
+Your rabbits’ eyes can be vulnerable to bacterial infections.
+Common infections include conjunctivitis – also called ‘pink eye’ – where the eyes look red and sore with fluid around the rim.
 For this, your vet will prescribe antibiotic cream or drops.

 A foreign body in the eye, such as a sharp strand of straw, can cause redness and stickiness.
 To help this, bathe the sore or sticky eye using cooled boiled water and cotton wool, consulting your vet if the eye is still sore afterwards.

-When the eye has a milky film, it is an indicator of cataracts.
-These are very common in young rabbits and are caused by a parasite infection at birth, which rarely has any other symptoms.
+An opacity of the lens is known as a cataract.
+These are not common in young rabbits and are caused by a parasite infection present at birth, which may have no other symptoms.
 It's a good idea to get cloudy eyes checked by your vet, but often no treatment is needed.
-Most rabbits usually adapt well to any reduced vision cataracts by relying on their other senses.
-Older rabbits with more advanced cataracts cope well so long as they're in an environment they know.
+Most rabbits usually adapt well to any reduced-vision cataracts by relying on their other senses.
+Older rabbits with more advanced cataracts cope well, so long as they're in a familiar environment.

-If your rabbits have bright healthy eyes, which are wide open, with smooth eyelids, equal sized pupils and no watery or sticky discharge from the eye it's more than likely their teeth are in good condition too.
-Teeth can be kept at the correct length by a supplying them with a good high-fibre diet of hay, grass and raw vegetables.
-Healthy teeth are the crucial link to general good rabbit health.
+If your rabbits have bright healthy eyes, which are wide open, with smooth eyelids, equal-sized pupils and no watery or sticky discharge from the eye, it's more than likely their teeth are in good condition, too.
+Teeth can be kept at the correct length by supplying them with a good high-fibre diet of hay, grass and raw vegetables.
+Healthy teeth are crucial to general good health in rabbits.

-Rabbits' teeth grow continuously, so your rabbit must have a constant source of fibre to chew and grind down their teeth at the same rate.
-Nibbling and chewing high fibre food will stop their teeth from growing too long and causing blocked or inflamed tear ducts.
+Rabbits' teeth grow continuously, so your rabbits must have a constant source of fibre to chew and grind down their teeth at the same rate.
+Nibbling and chewing high-fibre food will stop their teeth from growing too long and causing blocked or inflamed tear ducts.

-By far the most important thing you can do to maintain your rabbit's ocular health is prevent dental disease by feeding them a diet that has adequate roughage and long fibre; i.e. grass and hay.
-You can find out more about feeding your rabbit the correct diet here.
+By far the most important thing you can do to maintain your rabbits’ ocular health is to prevent dental disease by feeding them a diet that has adequate roughage and long fibre; i.e. grass and hay.

-Finally, ensure that your rabbit's vaccinations are up-to-date.
-The viral disease Myxomatosis can be prematurely mistaken for an eye condition at first, as one of the symptoms is runny eyes.
+Finally, ensure that your rabbits’ vaccinations are up to date.
+The viral disease myxomatosis, which is usually fatal, can be mistaken for an eye condition in the early stages, as one of the symptoms is runny eyes.

-If you are worried about your bunny's eye health, always seek veterinary attention, where you will be provided with expert advice tailored to your specific situation.
+If you are worried about your bunnies’ eye health, always seek veterinary attention, where you will be provided with expert advice tailored to your specific situation.